nextflow-io/nextflow/docs/cli.rst

 **Description**

-Print executions log and runtime info.
+Print the execution history and log information.

 **Usage**